Oral Narrative In History, Culture and Society

 A note for Freshmen:

 Even though this course is listed as a GUR option for Communication Block B, first year students are advised that this is an upper division course with a fairly intensive (but enjoyable) workload that entails the self motivation, individualized direction of study, and personal involvement that is expected of more mature students.
 Freshmen are very welcome in this class...we hope you will enjoy being in this lively, thoughtful and challenging educational setting.
 At least you won't be bored or feel that you are one of too many in a mass lecture course!

 Online/Hybrid version of course

-This course makes extensive use of Blackboard online learning portal for detailed assignment descriptions, specific due dates, announcements, discussion boards, access to instructor videos, posting of student performances, submission of written work and the creation of student blogs, etc.
+This course makes extensive use of Canvas online learning portal for detailed assignment descriptions, specific due dates, announcements, discussion boards, access to instructor videos, posting of student performances, submission of written work and the creation of student blogs, etc.

 The instructor will be available frequently throughout the quarter to answer questions online, via email or during office hours for F2F visits or phone calls.

 - engage in self-directed independent study based on the assignments of the course

 - enjoy readings on the art and application of storytelling